cloudflare/cloudflare-docs/content/r2/data-access/public-buckets.md

 ## Disable domain access

 Disabling a domain will turn off public access to your bucket through that domain.
-Your bucket will still be publicly accessible.
+Access through other domains or the managed https://r2.dev domain are unaffected.
+The specified domain will also remain connected to R2 until you remove it or delete the bucket.

 To disable a domain: